 It is also possible a DC offset could have been introduced by a poor digital conversion during creation of a session mix from an analogue source.
 This type of offset can easily be removed by a HPF well below the usable audio threshold.
 Most DAW’s have excellent DC offset removal tools.

 If we’re not using pass filters initially to correct session mixing errors discussed above what we do use them for is the key to good tonal shaping in mastering.
-The use of pass filters in conjunction with board shelving shifts will correct most tonal issues in a good session mix, but without the application of pass filtering we will be boosting frequencies at the extreme ranges of the shelving.
+The use of pass filters in conjunction with broad shelving shifts will correct most tonal issues in a good session mix, but without the application of pass filtering we will be boosting frequencies at the extreme ranges of the shelving.

 An example of this would be; if we applied a high shelf boost to brighten/excite a dull mix this shift will move all the frequency above the set filter point.
 At the uppermost frequency range, 16khz and above, the harmonic detail will be enhanced which is not a bad thing if we want to enhance a dull mix.
 But, if this boost is not tamed by a LPF we are most likely, in making an equal loudness comparison (see previous posts), to have made the mix sound better/meet more of our aim to brighten the track but it would sound more brittle because of this harmonic excitement.